-Sipmly put, the main idea behind this plan is to cut your carbs so low, that your body will be forced to use another form of energy -or in this case – fat.
+Simply put, the main idea behind the ketogenic diet plan is to cut your carbs so low, that your body will be forced to use another form of energy – or in this case – fat.
 As it does this the body burns its stored fat along with the fat you are providing from dietary sources.
 This way you are burning fat at a faster pace if a lower calorie intake is provided.

 This state of the body (where the body uses fat instead of carbohydrates for energy) is called ketosis, which is how this diet plan got its name.